Health & Safety

 We ensure sure campers wash their hands throughout the day: before meals, before and/or after specific activities, after going to the bathroom, and more.
 Hand washing stations and hand sanitizers are located around Camp.
 Hand sanitizers are on each dining table.
 Keeping hands clean is key!

 We have two cold water and ice houses at different ends of our peninsula where campers repeatedly fill their water bottles with cold water and pellet ice.
 It is easy to refill your water bottle, so campers can stay hydrated throughout the day.
 We wash water bottles through our industrial kitchen sanitizing washer.
 Campers are encouraged not to share water bottles.

 Counselors remind campers to wear sunscreen all the time, and many of our activity areas have sunscreen available.
-Counselors also help younger campers with putting on sunscreen before the day begins.

 Prior to camper arrival, we remove leaves in the highest foot traffic areas of Camp to minimize ticks.
 We cover this issue in detail during our Staff Training and our Doctor and nurses are well versed in tick prevention and removal.
 We have routine tick checks as kids head into swimming and at night.
 If a child has a tick on them they will be sent to the Health Center where the RN will remove the tick in the recommended way, and you will be notified.

 What keeps coming to mind is how great my kids look when they come home.
 It sounds trite but they look so healthy.
 Their skin is clear, their eyes are bright, and they radiate energy.